 Customer support is 5-star rated, so you should expect a quick and helpful response.

 Trezor takes security seriously, especially with the hardware wallets they sell.
 Every security effort they’ve made for the One and Model T hardware wallet is outlined here on this page.
 Trezor uses numerous layers of encryption and security safeguards within the software, hardware, and firmware.

 Yes, Trezor hardware wallets are as safe as other crypto hardware wallets.
 Trezor has taken a transparent approach to security, listing every issue users have encountered (and any attempted hacks and cyber breaches) here.

 So far, since Trezor launched the Model T in 2018, there have been 23 issues encountered (encompassing those the One has experienced too).
 Hardly unusual for hardware or software companies (and Trezor is both), but it’s encouraging to see a company be transparent about this.

 For those wanting an affordable, easy-to-use, and secure hardware wallet, the Trezor One is a good purchase.
-It’s reliable, safe, and millions around the world are already using it, or the Model T to keep their crypto assets secure.
+It’s reliable and safe, and millions around the world are already using it or the Model T to keep their crypto assets secure.

 However, if you can afford the Trezor Model T, I would personally go for the Model T over Trezor One.